mr-j-shah/mr-j-shah/README.md

 - 🔭 I’m currently working on Mobile Application Developer
 - 🌱 I’m currently learning Server side Language and Cloud
 - 👯 I’m looking to collaborate on Software Developer
-- :computer: Working for Incipient Technolgy Pvt.
-Ltd.
+- :computer: Working for The Anantkaal, Surat
 - 💬 Ask me about Flutter
 - 📫 How to reach me: shahjinay02@gmail.com